 BD

 *The potential alternative or substitute products are BD’s suggestions based on its own comparison of the intended use, the form, features and functions of the discontinued products and the potential alternative or substitute products.
-Depending on a Customer’s circumstances, clinical requirements and intended use of the proposed alternative or substitute product, such product may not be a clinically appropriate substitute or alternative to the discontinued product, and any such determination shall be made by the customer.
+Depending on a Customer’s circumstances, clinical requirements and intended use of the proposed alternative or substitute product, such product may not be a clinically appropriate substitute or alternative to the discontinued product, and any such determination shall be made by the Customer.